 Ramadan ends with the festival of Eid al-Fitr.

-Often abbreviated to “Eid”, and literally the “Festival of Breaking the Fast,” Eid al-Fitr is one of the most important Islamic celebrations: this year it occurs on August 19.
+Often abbreviated to “Eid”, and literally the “Festival of Breaking the Fast,” Eid al-Fitr is one of the most important Islamic celebrations.
 The three-day holiday marks the end of Ramadan.
 Everyone dolls up, homes are dressed with lights and decorations, kids get treats, and visits to friends and family go on steroids.
 The holiday is also called “Little Eid”.

 Charity and good deeds (always important in Islam) take on special significance at the end of Ramadan, with people sharing their blessings by feeding the poor and making contributions to mosques.